How to Override the rpm.versions System

 /var/cpanel/rpm.versions.d directory to override these settings.

-The following table lists information about the files from which the rpm.versions system takes information:
+The following table lists information about the files from which the rpm.versions system retrieves information:

 |Source of changes||Location||Description|

-If there is a conflict between two or more third-party files in the
+If a conflict exists between two or more third-party files in the

 /var/cpanel/rpm.versions.d/ directory, no RPM updates will take place.